-Once you have completed and returned the application form, either the Rector or Curate will arrange a meeting with you to go through the service with you.
-We want you to enjoy your wedding and to feel relaxed, and discussing the procedures early in your planning is helpful.
+Once you have completed and returned the application form, the Rector he will arrange a meeting with you to go through the service.
+We want you to enjoy your wedding and to feel relaxed, and discussing the procedures including the music early in your planning is helpful.

 Please contact the Parish Administrator or telephone 0151 734 4803 for an application form.